 ACCOMPLISHMENTS: This task consolidates many of the day-to-day, local, regional, and state level planning activities for which VCTC is responsible.
 During Fiscal Year 2021/2022, staff reviewed and commented on local development projects of significance and provided input on local planning efforts.
 At the regional level, staff continued working with the Southern California Association of Governments (SCAG) to monitor implementation of Connect SoCal, the Regional Transportation Plan/Sustainable Communities Strategy (RTP/SCS).

-VCTC led one major planning study funded by a Caltrans grant through SCAG, the Ventura County Freight Corridors Study (FCS), which was adopted by the Commission in November 2021.
-VCTC also updated, printed, and published the countywide Bike Map and a Beginner & Family Friendly Bike Routes Map.
+VCTC completed and adopted the Ventura County Freight Corridors Study (FCS) in November 2021.
+VCTC also updated, printed, and published the countywide Bike Map and a new Beginner & Family Friendly Bike Routes Map.
 VCTC managed a Caltrans Sustainable Transportation Planning - Sustainable Communities grant and led a consultant team to update the 2013 Ventura County Comprehensive Transportation Plan (CTP) and 2009 Congestion Management Program (CMP).
 To create a connected, resilient, and equitable transportation future for all in Ventura County, the CTP Update will continue into Fiscal Year 2022/2023, with anticipated adoption in February 2023.

-Through a partnership with Ventura Council of Governments, funded through a Regional Early Action Planning (REAP) grant from SCAG and the California Department of Housing and Community Development, VCTC and Ventura Council of Governments (VCOG) worked to jointly develop a Vehicle Miles Travelled (VMT) Adaptive Mitigation Program (AMP), which will support local agencies to implement Senate Bill (SB) 743.
+Through a partnership with Ventura Council of Governments (VCOG), funded through a Regional Early Action Planning (REAP) grant from SCAG and the California Department of Housing and Community Development, VCTC and VCOG jointly developed a Vehicle Miles Travelled (VMT) Adaptive Mitigation Program (AMP), which will support local agencies to implement Senate Bill (SB) 743.